TE PROHIBO QUE ME OLVIDES. I FORBID YOU TO FORGET ME.

 I Forbid You to Forget Me is an ongoing series born from the death of my mother in 2019.
 While sifting through her belongings, I found a photograph of her that I had never seen before.
 Beneath her portrait, she had written, “Te prohibo que me olvides,” which translates to “I forbid you to forget me.”

 The series investigates two contradictory urges: the archival urge to reflect upon the past and the conceptualist urge to bend the process of reflection toward the practice of contemplating.
-The collage method is intended to create tangible pieces that mirror the weight of grief.

 The series investigates two contradictory urges: the archival urge to reflect upon the past and the conceptualist urge to bend the process of reflection toward the practice of contemplating.
-The collage method is intended to create tangible pieces that mirror the weight of grief.